-The Handbook of Brain Theory and Neural Networks (Second Edition)
+The Handbook of Brain Theory and Neural Networks, Second Edition (Second Edition)

 Once again, the heart of the book is a set of almost 300 articles covering the whole spectrum of topics in brain theory and neural networks.
 The first two parts of the book, prepared by Michael Arbib, are designed to help readers orient themselves in this wealth of material.
 Part I provides general background on brain modeling and on both biological and artificial neural networks.
 Part II consists of "Road Maps" to help readers steer through articles in part III on specific topics of interest.
 The articles in part III are written so as to be accessible to readers of diverse backgrounds.
 They are cross-referenced and provide lists of pointers to Road Maps, background material, and related reading.